Alan Doyle: Life and career

 Alan Doyle was born and raised in Petty Harbour, Newfoundland, in a Roman Catholic family.
 He attended Memorial University of Newfoundland in St. John's, where he received a Bachelor of Arts degree in English.
 It is also there that he met Séan McCann, Bob Hallett and Darrell Power with whom he formed Great Big Sea.
 He primarily plays electric and acoustic guitars, and the bouzouki for live performances, but he has been known to play mandolin and banjo.

-Before Great Big Sea, Doyle played in a duo with John Brenton called Staggering Home.
-As a teen he played in his uncle's band, the New Sandells.
+He is married to Joanne; they have one son.

 Doyle has also been involved with a handful of stage, television and film productions.
 As a child, he appeared as an extra in the movie A Whale for the Killing, based on Farley Mowat's book of the same name, which was filmed in his hometown.
 He has also hosted regional arts awards shows in Atlantic Canada, appeared as a presenter on the Juno Awards and done a turn onstage in his hometown's "24-Hour Musical" performance of Grease.
 In 2005, he composed music for the CBC comedy Hatching, Matching and Dispatching, which stars Mary Walsh.
 In 2006, he worked on scoring the film Young Triffie's Been Made Away With, directed by Walsh.
-Doyle has also produced an album for his sister, Michelle Doyle.

 Doyle has been linked to Russell Crowe and his bands 30 Odd Foot of Grunts and The Ordinary Fear of God, having produced and co-written several songs on Crowe's album, My Hand, My Heart, and played several shows with Crowe.
-In 2011, they released The Crowe/Doyle Songbook Vol.III with 9 songs in both acoustic demo and finished format, for 18 tracks total.
+In 2011, they released The Crowe/Doyle Songbook Vol.III with nine songs in both acoustic demo and finished format, for 18 tracks total.
 This friendship also led to Doyle's casting as Allan A'Dayle alongside Crowe, Cate Blanchett, Kevin Durand, and Scott Grimes in Ridley Scott's Robin Hood, released May 14, 2010.
 He played Dingy in the film Winter's Tale, also with Crowe and Durand, as well as Will Smith and Colin Farrell.

 He collaborated with Law & Order music composer Mike Post and wrote and performed a song named "Middle of Nowhere", written for the Law & Order: Criminal Intent episode "Broad Channel".

 Doyle has guest starred on three episodes of the CBC Television series Republic of Doyle as the character Wolf Redmond.
 Season 2, episode 2 introduced him as an inmate sent to prison on charges of B&Es and a few robberies.
 Doyle guest starred with Russell Crowe, Kevin Durand, and Scott Grimes on the first show of Republic of Doyle's third season after the four had costarred on Robin Hood.
 His third appearance – the second with Grimes – was on season 4, episode 6.
 He appeared in an episode of Murdoch Mysteries tenth season.